shoerl/transport-protocol/README.md

 - Checks for message corruption
 - Uses a Message Cache to track info of messages that have not been acknowledged yet
 RECEIVER:
+- Uses a Message Buffer to track accurate order of messages, holding place for messages to be identified as ordered correctly or not
+- Uses a list of Sequence Numbers to compare against order of messages received
+- Reorders messages when not received in correct order
+-

 ## Challenges